galaxyproject/training-material/topics/proteomics/tutorials/proteomiqon/tutorial.md

 > {: .solution}
 {: .question}

-# Optional extension: what changes for N15-labelled data?
+# Optional extension: what changes for N15-labeled data?

 The main workflow above is deliberately label-free (in this case label-free means 14N).
-ProteomIQon also supports metabolically labelled data such as 15N experiments, but the search database and quantification settings must then be changed consistently.
+ProteomIQon also supports metabolically labeled data such as 15N experiments, but the search database and quantification settings must then be changed consistently.

-In an N15-labelled experiment, nitrogen atoms containing 14N are replaced by the heavier 15N isotope during metabolic labelling.
+In an N15-labeled experiment, nitrogen atoms containing 14N are replaced by the heavier 15N isotope during metabolic labelling.
 The mass shift of a peptide depends on the number of nitrogen atoms contained in that peptide.
-This produces predictable light/heavy peptide-ion relationships that can be used during labelled quantification.
+This produces predictable light/heavy peptide-ion relationships that can be used during labeled quantification.

 For an N15 workflow:

-1. `PeptideDB` must include the N15 isotope modification so that labelled peptide variants are represented in the search space.
+1. `PeptideDB` must include the N15 isotope modification so that labeled peptide variants are represented in the search space.
-2. `PSMBasedQuantification` must use the N15-labelled quantification mode rather than `Unlabeled`.
+2. `PSMBasedQuantification` must use the N15-labeled quantification mode rather than `Unlabeled`.
 3. The resulting `.quant` file can contain both light and heavy quantities, including `Quant_Light` and `Quant_Heavy`.

 > <question-title>Should an N15 isotope modification be included for an unlabeled sample?</question-title>